home-assistant/home-assistant.io/source/_integrations/xiaomi_miio.markdown

 Binary sensor           | Description
 ----------------------- | -----------------
-Auxiliary Heat Status   | Indicates the heater actually is on or off
+Auxiliary Heat Status   | Indicates if the heater is actually on

 - Sensor entities